Rust Postcodes: Austria

 In Rust, postal codes might represent neighborhoods, streets, or even specific buildings.
 For example, some postcodes in Rust cover multiple delivery zones within the same district.
 The composition of these codes can vary, but their primary purpose remains the same—accurate and quick mail delivery.

-Using postal codes in Rust is not just about mailing; they also help collect demographic data and plan delivery routes.
+Using postal codes in Rust is not just about mailing; they also help collect demographic data and plan delivery routes, and

 Zip codes, short for "Zone Improvement Plan," are commonly used in the United States and some other countries, but the concept applies universally, even in Rust.
 Zip codes in Rust help postal services and courier companies streamline the sorting process, making it easier to deliver letters, parcels, and packages.